Skip to main content

 Updated over a week ago

-The embeddable widget exposes a small JavaScript surface area so the hosting page can react to what happens inside the widget.
+The embeddable widget exposes a JavaScript API so the hosting page can react to events inside the widget and control its behavior.

 Common use cases: